youridijk/homebridge-kaku-ics2000/docs/MacAndAES.md

 ## Fetching the key and the MAC-address of your ICS-2000

-Fetching the AES-key (along with some other account details that are not relevant) are fetched as followed:
+The AES-key (along with some other account details that are not relevant) are fetched as followed:

 ```http request
 POST https://trustsmartcloud2.com/ics2000_api/account.php?action=login&email=your_kaku_login_email&password_hash=your_kaku_password_plain_text&device_unique_id=android&platform=&mac=
 ```

-The parameters in the url are as followed (you don't need to do any:
+The parameters in the url are as followed (you don't need to do anything with this):

 ```json
 {